SanderGeraedts/Sanderg.nl/src/pages/en/posts/3d-printed-hand-wired-macro-pad-with-raspberry-pi-pico-kmk-&-circuitpython.md

 ## Step 1: Assembly

-If you want to make this macro path in a weekend, the first print you need to turn on is the top plate.
+If you want to make this macro pad in a weekend, the first print you need to turn on is the top plate.
 You can print the other prints later, but without the top plate you can't start soldering.
 You can get the whole project workable before you print the keycaps and the bottom.
 In terms of print settings, I printed the case with a 0.6mm nozzle with 0.45mm layer heights, to have it ready as soon as possible.
 The keycaps are done with a 0.4mm nozzle on 0.16mm layers.

 When the printer is ready, you can start pressing the buttons in the print.
 Make sure you do them all the same.
 With Cherry MX switches you can make sure that the logo is at the top.